 Inter Vivos Trust

 An inter vivos trust, also known as a living trust, may be either revocable or irrevocable.
-In a revocable trust, the grantor can retain control of the property, if the grantor so wishes, and the terms of the trust may be changed, or even cancelled.
+In a revocable trust, the grantor can retain control of the property, if the grantor so wishes, and the terms of the trust may be changed or even canceled.
 An irrevocable living trust, on the other hand, may not be changed or terminated after it is executed.

 A testamentary trust is most often a component of a will.
 The testamentary trust is created when the trustor passes away.
 The designated trustee then steps in and distributes or manages the assets of the trust according to the deceased’s wishes.